Aryanplux/Snake-game/README.md

 ## 🎮 How to Play
 - Use the **arrow keys** to move the snake.
 - Eat the **red food** to grow.
 - Avoid colliding with yourself or the walls—hitting them ends the game!
+- "C:\Users\aryan\OneDrive\Pictures\Screenshots\Screenshot 2025-02-15 210759.png"

 ## 🛠 Features
 ✔️ Grid-based movement